PacktPublishing/Applied-Deep-Learning-and-Computer-Vision-for-Self-Driving-Cars/README.md

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>

+## Errata

+**Page 16**

+It is: RADAR has great resolution;
+Should be: LIDAR has great resolution;

+It is: Let's look at the following RADAR chart:
+Should be: Let's look at the following LIDAR chart:

+It is: RFig 1.5: RADAR chart – strength
+Should be: Fig 1.5: LIDAR chart – strength

+**Page 17**

+It is: Fig 1.6: RADAR and camera plot
+Should be: Fig 1.6: LIDAR and camera plot

+**Page 24**

+It is: One of the shortcomings of LIDAR is that it usually has a low resolution;
+Should be: One of the shortcomings of RADAR is that it usually has a low resolution;

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.